JeremyPhy/Jeremyphy.github.io/README.md

 # JeremyPhy.github.io

-I'm making a personalized website using HTML and CSS.
+I've made a personalized website to familiarize myself with front-end development.

-It will host my projects, showcase my experiences and show you what inspires me.
+So far I've used HTML and CSS for display and pages.
+In the future I'm going to implement JavaScript and access data from local/remote databases.

+Check out my to-do list to see what my future plans are!